Definition of a Screenplay

 A character arc is the evolution and transformation a character undergoes from the story’s beginning to the end.

-By creating an arc for each character, you can ensure that their actions are meaningful and in line with their overall growth.
+By creating an arc for each character, you can ensure their actions are meaningful and align with their overall growth.

 The development of your characters in a screenplay can be one of its most powerful elements, as it allows viewers to feel connected and invested in them in ways that just plain dialogue cannot consistently achieve.